 It wasn’t long before the Sikhs found out who the secret courier was.
 One night, when the donkey was carrying a load through the gorge, they shot him dead.
 The mujahideen mourned their loss and buried the donkey in a grave.
 The place came to be called Khota Qabar.
 The grave may not have survived but the name did.
 Only a few years ago, someone decided to change the name of the place to Muslimabad, and erected a road sign announcing the new name.
 However, the people in the area still know the place by its old name — Khota Qabar.
 And so does Google!

-The story first appeared in a blog All Things Pakistan, under a pen name, on May 11, 2009, and partially in The News.
+I wrote this first for a blog All Things Pakistan, under a pen name, on May 11, 2009.

 - Syed Ahmed Shaheed — Mujahid-e-kabir by Ghulam Rasool Mehr, 1981

 3. The part about Khota Qabar is anecdotal

 4. Dr. Sher Bahadur Khan Panni also describes the battle in his book, Tareekh-e-Hazara, in slightly different but confusing detail, and a gruesome end result.